 Lectures and public performances

-Klum is an internationally sought-after lecturer and has given more than 3000 lectures worldwide.
+Klum is an internationally sought-after lecturer and has given countless lectures worldwide.
 A selection of business customers: Tällberg Foundation, Clinton Global Initiative, The Royal Palace of Sweden, Prince Albert II Foundation, Apple, The Prince’s Trust, IKEA, National Geographic Society, WWF, Ermenegildo Zegna Group, Chautauqua Institution, Audi, American Express and Sweco, among others.

 Klum is represented by the National Geographic Speakers Bureau since 2003.